All I Do Is Cry

 "All I Do Is Cry" is a song by German singer Kim Petras from her debut mixtape Clarity (2019).
-First released as the fifth promotional single from the album on 23 May 2019 by BunHead Records, it was re-released two years later on streaming services with a changed date of 2021 under Amigo and Republic Records.
-Petras released this song among others from the same album in preparation for her North American tour.
+It was released on 23 May 2019, as the project's fifth weekly promotional single.
+First released via BunHead Records, it was re-released again two years later on streaming services with a changed date of 2021 under Amigo and Republic Records.
+Petras released this song among others from the same album in preparation for the Broken Tour.

 Reception

 Rolling Stone commented on how the track differed from her previous singles: "Kim Petras veers into moody trap-pop with her new song “All I Do Is Cry.”
 The singer-songwriter vents about heartbreak throughout the track, which — in contrast to her other, more club-friendly singles — recalls the emo-rap vibe of Juice WRLD".
 Reviewing it for Interview Magazine, Ernest Macias suggested the song "takes her music to a sad, almost emo direction, laced with trap beats and lyrics bemoaning a broken heart."
 For Nick Levine in NME, the song "shows her vulnerable side."
 Writing for The Guardian, Aimee Cliff described the song as "deliciously tragic", while Stephen Daw of Billboard called it "heartbreaking-and-catchy."